Holidays Celebrated In The Bahamas

 Emancipation Day/August Monday (First Monday in August)

 This holiday celebrates the emancipation of slaves in the British colonies in 1834.
-The holiday is celebrated with a Junkanoo Rush-out, a day of beaching, sailing, and regattas in New Providence and the Out Islands.
-In New Providence, old slave villages such as Gambier in the west and Fox Hill in the east have their own special celebrations.
+It is celebrated with a Junkanoo Rush-out, a day of beaching, sailing, and regattas in most islands.
+On New Providence, old slave villages such as Gambier in the west and Fox Hill in the east have their own special celebrations.

 National Heroes Day (October 12th)